 (c) At the time of the application for a license, the applicant shall submit fingerprints and file personal history information concerning the applicant's qualifications for a license on forms prepared by the state licensing authority.
-The state and local licensing authorities shall submit such fingerprints to the Colorado bureau of investigation for the purpose of conducting fingerprint-based criminal history record checks.
+The state and local licensing authorities shall submit the fingerprints to the Colorado bureau of investigation for the purpose of conducting fingerprintbased criminal history record checks.
 The Colorado bureau of investigation shall forward the fingerprints to the federal bureau of investigation for the purpose of conducting fingerprint-based criminal history record checks.
-An applicant who has previously submitted fingerprints for alcohol beverage licensing purposes may request that the fingerprints on file be used.
-When the results of a fingerprint-based criminal history record check of an applicant performed pursuant to this section reveal a record of arrest without a disposition, the licensing authority shall require the applicant to submit to a name-based criminal history record check, as defined in section 22-2-119.3 (6)(d).
-The licensing authorities shall use the information resulting from the fingerprint-based and, if applicable, name-based criminal history record check to investigate and to determine if an applicant is qualified for a license pursuant to this article 3 and article 4 of this title 44.
-The licensing authority is not prohibited from verifying any of the information required to be submitted by an applicant pursuant to this section.
+When the results of a fingerprint-based criminal history record check of an applicant performed pursuant to this section reveal a record of arrest without a disposition, the licensing authority shall require the applicant to submit to a name-based judicial record check, as defined in section 22-2-119.3 (6)(d).
+The licensing authorities shall use the information resulting from the fingerprint-based criminal history record check and, if applicable, name-based judicial record check to investigate and to determine if an applicant is qualified for a license pursuant to this article 3 and article 4 of this title 44.
+The licensing authority may verify any of the information required to be submitted by an applicant pursuant to this section.
 An applicant shall not be required to submit additional information beyond that required in this subsection (3) unless the licensing authority has determined any of the following:

-(I) The applicant has misrepresented a material fact;

-(II) The applicant has an established criminal history record;
+- (I) The applicant has misrepresented a material fact; - (II) The applicant has an established criminal history record;